CogentRedTester/mpv-file-browser/addons/addons.md

   * If required modify values in the existing opts table, don't create a new one.
 * Respect the `sorted` and `filtered` values in the opts table.
 This may mean calling `sort` or `filter` manually.
 * Think about how to handle the `directory_label` field, especially how it might interract with any virtual paths the parser may be maintaining.
 * Think about what to do if the `directory` field is set.
-The use of this field is somewhat dubious, but it does exist.
+This field is deprecated, so you could probably get away with not handling this.
 * Think if you want your parser to take full ownership of the results of `defer`, if so consider setting `opts.index = self:get_index()`.
   * Currently this affects custom keybind filtering, though it may be changed in the future.